Egupta21/ECE-LAB-1/README.md

 ## II: Objectives

-To learn how circuits with a combination of series and parallel resistors work and how to measure the values in the circuit.
+The purpose of the lab is to learn how to use the function generator to generate sin waves of varying amplitude and frequency and also to learn how to dislplay the generated signals using an oscilloscope.
+The lab also teaches the about the functionality of LED's.

 &nbsp;